 Karel, Carlos and I walked back to my bamboo hut.
 We were all smiles when we sat down on the beds.
 I turned on my iPod to cliché-play ‘Lucy in the Sky with Diamonds’ at 4:40pm.
 At that time the three of us dropped acid – distributed evenly!

 Step Two – Begin Mixing Ingredients

 Karel, Carlos and I headed into the jungle towards the giant banyan-tree.
 The tree is said to have once been visited and blessed by the Dali Lama, so it has a sense of sacredness.
 An Indian man has situated himself under the banyan-tree for six months straight.
 He just sits on the ground below the tree and smokes marijuana while he tries to achieve enlightenment.
-The entirety of this section of his life takes place below the banyan tree: where he sits, eats, sleeps…exists.
-I suppose he leaves to shit, but beyond that, people bring him the food he eats and everyone sits in a circle with him to smoke pot and sunset.
-It is a very popular place to go late in the day.
-There is a lot of foot traffic on the regular pathway in and out of the jungle close to the end of the day.
+The entirety of this particular section of his life takes place below that banyan tree: where he sits, eats, sleeps…exists.
+I suppose he leaves to shit, but beyond that, people bring him the food he eats and everyone sits in a circle with him to smoke pot at sunset.
+It is a very popular to go to sit under the tree with him late in the day.
+As a result, there is a lot of foot traffic on the regular pathway in and out of the jungle close to the end of the day.
 The trail is really only wide enough for one person to walk, which makes meeting someone a bit difficult.
 As the three of us headed down the little walkway many people were heading for the banyan-tree and it seemed that there was someone at every fork on the path.
 We just wanted to be alone with our LSD experience, so we continued on the path, passed the banyan-tree, and eventually we found a kind of small clearing where we decided to hang out.
 After about 45 minutes from the time we had played ‘Lucy in the Sky Diamonds,’ we began to feel the wonderful effects of the acid.